ongakken/Simtoon_StyleGuide/python.md

 Use double quotes for string literals.
 For example, `"This is a string"`.

 ### Typing
 Use Python's `typing` module to annotate the types of variables, return types of functions/methods, etc. For example, `def my_method(myVariable: cv2.Mat) -> str:`.
+If the type is not a built-in type, use the fully qualified name of the type.
+For example, `def my_method(myVariable: cv2.Mat) -> str:`.
+All defined variables should be annotated with their types.
+For example, `myVar: int = 1`.

 ### Class attributes
 To read and modify variables of classes, setters and getters should be used.
 For example, `obj.set_my_variable(1)` and `obj.get_my_variable()`.

+### Conditionals
+Place expressions into parentheses.
+Use `==` and `!=` for equality comparisons.
+For example, `if (myVar == 1):`.
+Conditionals should also use short-circuit evaluation, meaning that the most likely condition should be placed first, whether that is the positive or negative boolean condition.

 ### Logging
 Use the `logging` module to log messages instead of print statements.
 For example, `logging.info("This is a message")`.